Albert Einstein: Relationship with Zionism

-Einstein was a figurehead leader in helping establish the Hebrew University of Jerusalem, which opened in 1925, and was among its first Board of Governors.
+Einstein was a figurehead leader in the establishment of the Hebrew University of Jerusalem, which opened in 1925.
 Earlier, in 1921, he was asked by the biochemist and president of the World Zionist Organization, Chaim Weizmann, to help raise funds for the planned university.
 He made suggestions for the creation of an Institute of Agriculture, a Chemical Institute and an Institute of Microbiology in order to fight the various ongoing epidemics such as malaria, which he called an "evil" that was undermining a third of the country's development.
 He also promoted the establishment of an Oriental Studies Institute, to include language courses given in both Hebrew and Arabic.

-Einstein was not a nationalist and was against the creation of an independent Jewish state, which would be established without his help as Israel in 1948.
+Einstein was not a nationalist and opposed the creation of an independent Jewish state.
 He felt that the waves of arriving Jews of the Aliyah could live alongside existing Arabs in Palestine.
-Nevertheless, upon the death of Israeli president Weizmann in November 1952, Prime Minister David Ben-Gurion offered Einstein the largely ceremonial position of President of Israel at the urging of Ezriel Carlebach.
+The state of Israel was established without his help in 1948; Einstein was limited to a marginal role in the Zionist movement.
+Upon the death of Israeli president Weizmann in November 1952, Prime Minister David Ben-Gurion offered Einstein the largely ceremonial position of President of Israel at the urging of Ezriel Carlebach.
 The offer was presented by Israel's ambassador in Washington, Abba Eban, who explained that the offer "embodies the deepest respect which the Jewish people can repose in any of its sons".
 Einstein wrote that he was "deeply moved", but "at once saddened and ashamed" that he could not accept it.
+Einstein did not want the office, and Israel did not want him to accept, but felt obliged to make the offer.
+Yitzhak Navon, Ben-Gurion's political secretary, and later president, reports Ben-Gurion as saying "Tell me what to do if he says yes!
+I've had to offer the post to him because it's impossible not to.
+But if he accepts, we are in for trouble."